 For example, the STORE SALES measure represents the dollar amount of sales figures for a given store (or collection of stores, depending on the STORE dimension); the SALES COUNT measure represents the unit count of goods sold by a given store.
 These figures are aggregations of the transactional data, using summary functions such as SUM.
-In the example shown in Figure 2-3, STORE SALES is the SUM of the store_sales column in the transactional data.
+In the example shown in Measure Created with the SUM Aggregation Function, STORE SALES is the SUM of the store_sales column in the transactional data.

-Figure 2-3 Measure Created with the SUM Aggregation Function
+Figure 3: Measure Created with the SUM Aggregation Function

-2.2 Jaspersoft OLAP and the Repository
+Jaspersoft OLAP and the Repository